-- The percent of specimens testing positive for rhinovirus decreased but remained higher than other respiratory viruses under surveillance. - The percent of specimens testing positive for adenovirus increased steadily in recent weeks.
+- In week 14, the percent of specimens testing positive for influenza decreased, but was higher than all other respiratory viruses under surveillance. - The percent of specimens testing positive for adenovirus increased notably in recent weeks (see figure 30).

 Enterovirus D68 (EV-D68) activity: